How to show ink levels of your printer in Linux

 6) Click on Apply and Apply again in the summary screen.

-1) Open your Application menu and search for “Terminal” or start Terminal with keyboard combination Ctrl + Alt + T.
+1) Open your Application menu and search for “Terminal” or start Terminal with the keyboard combination Ctrl + Alt + T.

 2) In the Terminal you type the following command